cozy/cozy-emails/README.md

 ### Frontend

-Test suite is based on CasperJS.
-Test data are loaded by cozy-fixtures.
+Tests suite is based on CasperJS.
+Tests data are loaded by cozy-fixtures.
 So, prior to run it, you need to install additional tools:

     sudo apt-get install phantomjs
     sudo npm install casperjs -g # version >= 1.1 is required. sudo npm install cozy-fixtures -g

-    npm run-script load-fixtures && npm run-script client-test
+    npm run fixtures

+To run the client's tests, you also need to start the server:

+    coffee server.coffee

+Then you can run the client's tests:

+    npm run test:client

 ### Backend